Constructions of MDS symbol-pair codes with minimum distance seven or eight: Introduction

 \section{Introduction}

-With the development of modern high density data storage systems, a new coding framework called symbol-pair code was proposed by Cassuto and Blaum (2010) to combat pair-errors over symbol-pair read channels in \cite{CB1}.
-Cassuto and Blaum \cite{CB1,CB2} also studied pair-error correctability conditions, code constructions, decoding methods and asymptopic bounds on symbol-pair codes.
-Shortly afterwards, Cassuto and Litsyn \cite{CL} applied the discrete Fourier transform to construct cyclic symbol-pair codes and gave asymptotic bounds on code rates.
-Furthermore, they also showed that codes for pair-errors exist with strictly higher rates compared to codes for the Hamming metric with the same relative distance.
+With the development of modern high density data storage systems, symbol-pair code was proposed by Cassuto and Blaum to combat against pair-errors over symbol-pair read channels in \cite{CB1,CB2}.
+They also showed that a code $\mathcal{C}$ with minimum symbol-pair distance $d_{p}$ can correct up to $\left\lfloor(d_{p}-1)/2\right\rfloor$ symbol-pair errors \cite{CB1,CB2}.
+Later, Cassuto and Litsyn \cite{CL} showed that codes for correcting pair-errors exist with strictly higher rates compared to codes for the Hamming metric with the same relative distance.
+In \cite{CKW}, Chee, Kiah and Wang established a Singleton-type bound on symbol-pair codes.
+Similar to classical codes, symbol-pair codes meeting the Singleton-type bound are called MDS symbol-pair codes and the error-correcting capability of MDS symbol-pair codes is optimal.
+Later, Ding, Zhang and Ge extended the Singleton-type bound to the $b$-symbol case in \cite{DZGb}.